 • Patient notices and/or worries about his or her memory problems

 Determining which symptoms more closely match those of yourself or your loved ones will give you valuable information for the doctor to help in diagnosis.
 Observe your loved one carefully, and of course contact your doctor for a proper diagnosis.
-If you would like more information on how to cope with either Alzheimer’s disease or depression, or to schedule a free in-home care assessment, contact the home care professionals at Hillendale Home Care in the San Francisco Bay area.
+If you would like more information on how to cope with either depression or Alzheimer’s, or to schedule a free in-home care assessment, contact the home care professionals at Hillendale Home Care to learn more about our in-home care in Walnut Creek and the surrounding areas.